openmm/openmm/docs-source/developerguide/introduction.rst

 This guide describes the internal architecture of the OpenMM library.
 It is targeted at developers who want to add features to OpenMM, either by modifying the core library directly or by writing plugins.
-If you just want to write applications that use OpenMM, you do not need to read this guide; the Users Manual tells you everything you need to know.
-This guide is *only* for people who want to contribute to OpenMM itself.
+If you just want to write applications that use OpenMM, you do not need to read this guide; the User's Manual tells you everything you need to know.
+This guide is intended for people who want to contribute to OpenMM itself.

 It is organized as follows: